stonepros/stone/doc/rados/configuration/pool-pg-config-ref.rst

 :Description: Sets the minimum number of written replicas for objects in the
              pool in order to acknowledge a write operation to the client.
-If minimum is not met, Ceph will not acknowledge the write to the client, **which may result in data loss**.
+If minimum is not met, Stone will not acknowledge the write to the client, **which may result in data loss**.
 This setting ensures a minimum number of replicas when operating in ``degraded`` mode.